-Our country is currently under a lot of stress right now – from the coronavirus pandemic, to the unforeseen economic crisis that has come with it.
+Our country is currently under a lot of stress right now – from the coronavirus pandemic to the unforeseen economic crisis that has come with it.
 How does all this affect addiction rates?

 People who are facing addiction issues cope with stress by using their addictions to escape the current situation that seems too difficult to deal with.
-Our current environment is full of many new experiences of crisis which are emerging.
+Our current environment is full of many new experiences of crisis that are emerging.
 My concern is that it is completely overwhelming for many people.
 Now really is the time to get help and get into a program that is supportive and caring which can help heal the pain deep within.

 The Role of Stress in Substance Abuse, Addiction & Relapse